Skip to main content

 Wasp exposes the OAuth refresh token in the onAfterSignup and onAfterLogin hooks.
 You can store the refresh token in your database and use it to refresh the access token when it expires.

-Import the provider object with the OAuth client from the wasp/server/oauth module.
-For example, to refresh the Google OAuth access token, import the google object from the wasp/server/oauth module.
+Import the provider object with the OAuth client from the wasp/server/auth module.
+For example, to refresh the Google OAuth access token, import the google object from the wasp/server/auth module.
 You use the refreshAccessToken method of the OAuth client to refresh the access token.

 Here's an example of how you can refresh the access token for Google OAuth: